julianarhee/retinotopy-mapper/readme.md

 Yes, it's a bit convoluted

 # Basic Setup
-Setting up the mapper on a new computer or with a new monitor (MAC):
+Setting up the mapper on a new computer or with a new monitor (MAC) with Terminal:

 ```
 pip install -r requirements.txt